Limit Order Books: Empirical Observations in LOBs

-On the NYSE \cite{Ellul:2003}, periods of time with above-average order flow rates were found to cluster together, as were periods with below-average order flow rates.
-The rate of limit order arrivals was also observed to be higher late in the trading day.
-The rate of buy (respectively, sell) limit order arrivals was found to increase after periods of positive (respectively, negative) mid-price returns.
-A similar event clustering as was observed by \textcite{Biais:1995} on the Paris Bourse was also reported.
-However, the number of occurrences of market events from a specific action class in a given five minute window (and hence the average rate of such occurrences over that window) and the number of occurrences of the market events from the same action class in the previous five minute window were found to be negatively correlated.
-Furthermore, the arrival rate of market events from a given action class was found to be more heavily conditional on the action class of the single most recent market event than it was on $L(t)$, whereas the distribution of the number of occurrences of market events from a given action class in a given five minute window was found to be more heavily conditional on $L(t)$ during the previous five minute window than it was on the number of occurrences of market events from any specific action class in the previous five minute window.
+On the NYSE, \citet{Ellul:2003} reported that periods with above-average order arrival rates clustered together in time, as did periods with below-average order arrival rates.
+The rate of buy (respectively, sell) limit order arrivals increased after periods of positive (respectively, negative) mid-price returns, and the rate of limit order arrivals also increased late in the trading day.
+There was also a similar clustering of market events by action classes as was observed by \citet{Biais:1995} on the Paris Bourse.
+However, \citet{Ellul:2003} reported that the number of occurrences of market events from a specific action class in a given $5$-minute window and the corresponding number of occurrences of market events in the previous $5$-minute window were negatively correlated.
+Furthermore, they concluded that the arrival rate of market events from a given action class was more heavily conditional on the action class of the single most recent market event than it was on $\mathcal{L}(t)$, whereas the distribution of the number of occurrences of market events from a given action class in a given $5$-minute window was more heavily conditional on $\mathcal{L}(t)$ during the previous $5$-minute window than it was on the number of occurrences of market events from any specific action class in the same window.

-On the Australian Stock Exchange \cite{Hall:2006}, the arrival rates of all market events were reported to increase and decrease together.
-The authors suggested that there might, therefore, have existed other exogenous factors (that they had not measured) that influenced LOB activity overall.
-In a more recent study of the Australian Stock Exchange \cite{Cao:2008}, the arrival rates of market events at time $t$ was found to be conditional on $L(t)$, but not significantly conditional on the state of the LOB at earlier times.
-This suggests that market participants evaluated only the most recent state of the LOB, and not a longer history, when making order placement and cancellation decisions.
-No evidence that mid-price returns had a significant impact on order arrival or cancellation rates was found.